ADVISORI Logo

 10 million or

 2 percent of turnover.
 In addition, market surveillance authorities can order product recalls or restrict market access.
 The economic consequences therefore extend well beyond fines: production downtime, reputational damage, and revenue losses due to market bans can be existentially threatening.
-Given the complexity of the requirements and the lead times needed for technical and organizational adjustments, we recommend beginning systematic CRA implementation now at the latest.
+Given the complexity of the requirements and the lead times needed for technical and organizational adjustments, we recommend beginning systematic CRA implementation at the latest now.
 Companies that already operate an information security management system (ISMS) in accordance with ISO 27001 have a head start.

 What is a Software Bill of Materials (SBOM) and why is it so important for the CRA?